azurenoops/terraform-overlays-baseline/docs/deployment/landing-zone/landing-zone-planning.md

 `firewall_nat_rules` | array | The NAT rules to create in the firewall. |

 ### Mission Enclave - Bastion/Private DNS Zones

+If you want to remotely access the network and the resources you've deployed, you can use Azure Bastion to remotely access virtual machines within the network without exposing them via Public IP Addresses.

+Deploy a Linux or Windows virtual machine as jumpboxes into the network without a Public IP Address using Azure Bastion Host by providing values for these parameters below.

 The following will be created: